SC Program Staff FAQs

 Is the PIER Plan weighted more significantly than other review criteria in the merit review process?

-In general, SC’s merit review criteria are established as the following in descending order of importance (weight), unless otherwise specified by the Program Office in solicitation (Funding Opportunity Announcement or DOE Laboratory Call):
+In general, SC’s merit review criteria are established as the following in descending order of importance (weight), unless otherwise specified by the Program Office in solicitation (Notice of Funding Opportunity or DOE Laboratory Call):

 • Scientific and/or Technical Merit of the Project;